AstorArico72/Grandes-Amigos/README.md

 1. [Download the latest release's source code.](https://github.com/AstorArico72/Grandes-Amigos/releases/tag/v0.2)
 2. Open the command prompt in the directory where the web app was installed.
 3. Boot the MySQL server.
-4. Compile the web app with the following command: ´dotnet build´
+4. Compile the web app with the following command: `dotnet build`
-5. Start the web app with the following command: ´dotnet run´
+5. Start the web app with the following command: `dotnet run`

 ### The web app is available only in Spanish.